 You’ve Graduated from Dental School; Now What?

-You’ve studied for the past eight years and now finally have that much coveted dental degree in hand.
+You’ve studied for the past eight years and now finally have that much-coveted dental degree in hand.
 Now what?
-Even if your dreams are to own your own practice, there are other options to consider and a few steps you might want to take first.
+Even if your dreams are to own your own dental practice, there are other options to consider and a few steps you might want to take first.
 Here, we break down some options for dental school graduates to add to their list of considerations.

 Build an advisory team

 Assembling a team of advisors to help guide you through every step of the process will ensure the success of your business is established from the beginning.
-As with any team, you’re only as strong as your weakest link, so it’s important to choose advisors who have experience in the dental industry, such as a consultant, technology advisor, real estate broker, equipment and supply representatives, CPA, and attorney.
+As with any team, you’re only as strong as your weakest link, so it’s important to choose advisors who have experience in the dental industry, such as a consultant, technology advisor, real estate broker, equipment and supply representatives, certified public accountant (CPA), and attorney.

 Make sure that your lifestyle works with the location you are considering, whether in a metro or rural area.
-Also consider the old real estate adage of “location, location, location” also applies to your dental practice when considering a purchase.
-Evaluate whether you want to lease or buy, your timeframe, and size requirements, as well as how much sweat equity you are willing to put in.
+Also consider the old real estate adage of “location, location, location” also applies to your dental practice when examining a purchase.
+Evaluate whether you want to lease or buy, your timeframe and size requirements, as well as how much sweat equity you are willing to put in.